 The reality in the coffee industry is that most companies know about mycotoxins in coffee, but few actually test for it.
 And even if they say they do, and that they’re “mold-free,” they generally don’t release the data.

-That’s why certified mold and toxin-free coffee is the only truly safe way to avoid exposure to coffee mold.
+That’s why certified mold and toxin-free coffee are the only truly safe ways to avoid exposure to coffee mold.

 Certified Clean Coffee Companies

 The more reliable and transparent of the so-called “clean coffee companies” is Spirit Animal Coffee.

 They provide certification from a third-party lab that tests for sixteen possible mycotoxins.

 Natural Force Clean Coffee is another company that practices industry-leading standards.

 If you’re concerned about mold in your coffee, the beans aren’t the only place to look.